 Samuel Ugoh was born in Kaduna, Nigeria and has lived in Ghana since 2005.
-He writes fiction, specifically adventure and self-published his first book ‘Turbulent Seas’ in 2012.
+He is a member of the Ghana Association of Writers and writes fiction, specifically adventure and self-published his first book ‘Turbulent Seas’ in 2012.

 He has been actively writing since then.
 He self-published a second book – a sequel to the first – ‘Facing The Mighty Waves’ and is hopeful that his stories will help inspire other people to live their dreams and not give up on their passions.

 I didn’t set out to write my first book.
 It was a story I’d written in some exercise books which my mother saw, liked, and said we had to publish.

 My mother was and is so supportive.
 She single-handedly sponsored my first publication and made sure it was launched.
 She got it into bookshops and sold it at schools.
 Aside her, my friends and some family members have also shown support.